The Second digital Easter is almost here. You’ve scrambled. Pivoted. Prepared. For a whole year. 🤦♂️

-Perhaps as a post-Easter follow up, do something live from your home with your family and take people ‘back-stage’.While many pastors love production, the rest of the world is getting to know people personally.
+Perhaps as a post-Easter follow up, do something extra, like some good Instagram stories, or a bonus podcast or video on YouTube that goes deeper and shares more personal.While many pastors love production, the rest of the world is getting to know people personally.
 Click To Tweet

 One of the chief challenges unchurched people (and churched people) have is they don’t think pastors are real.
 I know that sounds weird to put that in writing but just probe a little deeper with people and you’ll discover they have a hard time relating to pastors personally.
 Kind of like when you were in 7th grade and finally realized your teacher was an actual person with a family and normal life, not just a ‘teacher’ who went back into a box and came out 5 days a week at 8 a.m.